 How to Build Credit As a Single Parent

 Get your credit reports and credit scores.
 Pop in a DVD for the kids and while they are watching it, go to AnnualCreditReport.com and get your free credit reports.
-Then visit Credit.com and sign up for a free account to get your credit scores updated monthly.
+Then visit Credit.com and sign up for a free account to get your credit scores updated every 14 days.
 Review your credit reports and score carefully.
 If you find mistakes you need to dispute them; here’s a step-by-step guide to fixing credit report mistakes.
 In addition, you’ll want to look at what areas of your credit need some work.
 (You’ll get a personalized action plan for your credit along with your scores on Credit.com.)

 Consolidate debt.
 Households that include children under 18 years of age are 15% more likely to be carrying credit card debt than childless household, according to research by Demos.
 While a consolidation loan doesn’t solve the problem of expenses that exceed income, consolidating multiple debts into one personal loan can help simplify your life and save you money over time.
 You’ll have one monthly payment to worry about each month, instead of several, and you may even see a boost to your credit scores.
 (Here are five tips for consolidating credit card debt.)
 If you can’t qualify for a consolidation loan, consider talking with a credit counseling agency, which may be able to help you achieve the same effect even if you have bad credit.